Discontinuous Galerkin Representation of the Maxwell-J\"uttner Distribution: Representation of the MJ Distribution

 It is important to note that the velocity bounds need to be sufficient for this iteration scheme to converge.
 For most adequately resolved cases, this algorithm converges to machine precision in between 3 and 20 steps.
 Significant tail loss of the distribution function on the finite grid slows down the algorithm considerably, as well as having temperatures near the minimum supported temperature for the grid.
 Taking more than 20 Picard iterations to converge usually means that the distribution function is not realizable for the given moments on the grid.

 An alternative algorithm, presented in Section 3.3 of \cite{dzanic2023positivity}, employs a Newton method which, in some cases, would reduce the number of required iterations.
 This algorithm is extended to the relativistic Maxwell-Jüttner by replacing the distribution function, using the moments outlined in Section \ref{sec:moments}, and recomputing the partials needed by the Jacobian.
-However, we found that, for modal DG schemes, the Newton method is prohibitively expensive. \footnote{For the non-relativistic BGK operator, Dzanic, Witherden and Martinelli \cite{dzanic2023positivity} report the Newton correction typically takes 1-2 iterations to reach machine precision.
+However, we found that, for modal DG schemes, the Newton method is prohibitively expensive.

+For the non-relativistic BGK operator, Dzanic, Witherden and Martinelli \cite{dzanic2023positivity} report the Newton correction typically takes 1-2 iterations to reach machine precision.
 Such an approach could also apply to the Maxwell-Jüttner distribution.
 However, for specifically the modal DG represented quantities, the Jacobian required by this method would be prohibitively expensive to compute, and each cell would need to invert the Jacobian of the size number of basis, times the number of moments, squared.
-The trade off is that the corrective method provided here will take additional iterations but is simpler to implement and can automatically handle arbitrary equilibrium functions, such as MJ, Maximilian's, and curved spaces. }
+The trade off is that the corrective method provided here will take additional iterations but is simpler to implement and can automatically handle arbitrary equilibrium functions, such as the MJ, Maxwellian, and equilibrium in curved spaces.